-The following SCOM 2012 R2 ACS report provides detailed attribute changes done to any Active Directory user.
+The following SCOM 2012 R2 ACS report provides detailed attribute

 The Challenge

-There are many reports that provide similar information included in SCOM Audit reports.
-One example is located in Reporting>>Audit Reports>>DAC_-_Object_Attribute_Changes
+included in SCOM Audit reports.
+One example is located in

 Sample out-of-the-box report